zackees/zcmds/README.md

     * Shows all the ports that are in use at the current computer (useful for Arduino debugging).
   * diskaudit
     * walks the directory from the current directory and catalogs which of the child folders take up the most space.
+  * docker-purge:
+    * Removes all docker artifacts allowing a clean build.
   * git-bash (win32)
     * launches git-bash terminal (windows only).
   * gitconfig